Exploiting the Structure in Tensor Decompositions for Matrix Multiplication: Simulation

 \section{Simulation}

 Since the bounds on the leading coefficient do not fully reflect the actual operation count of the algorithms, we simulate the recursive calls performed by our algorithm for different input sizes $N$ in order to get a more accurate idea of the runtime of the algorithm.
 Of course this approach does not take into account memory access costs and other practical considerations, but it does give a better estimate of the operation count than just the leading coefficient.

-We compare Winograd's variant of Strassen's algorithm, which has a leading coefficient of $6$, to our algorithm using the decomposition of $\Tens{6,6,6}$ we found.
+We compare Winograd's variant of Strassen's algorithm, which has a leading coefficient of~$6$, to our algorithm using the decomposition of $\Tens{6,6,6}$ we found.
 The blue $\times$ and orange $+$ in Figure~\ref{fig:sim} show the simulated operation counts for the algorithms, where for Moosbauer-Poole, we switch to Winograd-Strassen for $N<10^4$ and in both cases switch to the standard algorithm for $N<35$ as one would do in an actual implementation.
 The lines show the complexity estimate using the leading coefficient according to the formulas given above.
 The reason that our simulation shows lower operation counts than the reported bounds is that we switch to more efficient algorithms for small matrix sizes, while in the analysis we assumed that the recursion is performed exactly all the way down to $1\times 1$ matrices.
 We can see that the results from our simulation do not form a smooth curve.
 This is due to the necessary zero padding, which makes the algorithms sensitive to the input size.
 In the simulations we start to see improvements over Strassen's algorithm around matrix sizes of about $10^6$ and a consistent outperformance starting at $10^{10}$.